Capstone-56/ecommerceBackend/README.md

 # eCommerce Server
-This repo is responsible for developing the server for the eCommerce Website
+This repo is responsible for developing the server for the BDNX Website

 ## Local Database Setup
 ### Install Postgres server and PgAdmin4